ruby/www.ruby-lang.org/en/news/_posts/2023-12-11-ruby-3-3-0-rc1-released.md

 ### Removed environment variables

-The following deprecated methods are removed.
+The following deprecated environment variables are removed.

 * Environment variable `RUBY_GC_HEAP_INIT_SLOTS` has been deprecated and is a no-op.
 Please use environment variables `RUBY_GC_HEAP_{0,1,2,3,4}_INIT_SLOTS` instead.
 [Feature #19785](https://bugs.ruby-lang.org/issues/19785)